 Since the older generations joined Facebook and users now had their parents, family members, bosses on there they are warier of what they post.

 There’s a fantastic opportunity to get creative with Geofilters.
-These are designs which are overlayed over your Snapchat images or videos.
+These are designs that are overlayed over your Snapchat images or videos.
 So whether you are launching a new store, hosting an event or sale, it’s a really cost-effective way of getting your brand messages out there, it’s very effective and underused by businesses.
-To make your own see here and for a detailed account of how to make your own Geofilters see here.
+To make your own filters check out Geofilters and for a detailed guide of how to use it have a read of this blog on Geofilters from Buffer.

 Pinterest is like a scrapbook where you would cut bits out to create ideas for whatever your project.
 It’s popular amongst creatives.
 Pinterest users are 10% more likely to complete a purchase than from any other social media platform.
 Modern trends have shown that more successful online marketing happens when the users feel they are not being sold to.
 They tend to be more relaxed and open.

-It’s true a picture can paint a thousand words and in an instant you can communicate a lot about your brand.
-But posts need to be engaging and user focussed.
+It’s true a picture can paint a thousand words and in an instant, you can communicate a lot about your brand.
+But posts need to be engaging and user-focused.

 Eye-catching imagery, thoughtful quotes, helpful tutorials and infographics all work well.
 If you don’t have Photoshop or Illustrator check out Canvas https://www.canva.com/ for a free and simple way to create your own.